 In interviews, first impressions really do count.
 There is a lot of evidence that says people are heavily influenced by the first few minutes of meeting someone, so make sure you smile, make eye contact, use a firm handshake and act positively as soon as you walk in.
-You need to be confident but not interrupt or dominate the interviewer(s) and keep your answers relevant but concise.
+You need to be confident but do not interrupt or dominate the interviewer(s) and keep your answers relevant and reasonably concise.

 Some standard questions you may be asked are: